Viber Transactional & OTP Message Templates

 Part 1 — Creating a Template

-6. Choose either OTP or Transactional as the category.
+- Choose either OTP or Transactional as the message category.
 Each category has different requirements; for example, OTP templates require a single-use PIN.

-8. Select Viber Sender ID from the dropdown.
+- Select your Viber Sender ID from the dropdown list.
 This must be one of your registered Viber senders.
 If no senders appear, you need to set up a Viber Sender ID first.

 Step 2 — Define Your Parameters and Message Body

-1. On the right side, under the message preview, click Add Variable.
-Enter a Variable name and an Example value, then click Add & Insert
+- On the right side, under the message preview, click Add Variable.
+Enter a Variable name and an Example value, then click Add & Insert.

 If the body or parameters fail UI validation, the submission is rejected immediately, and nothing is saved.